 “I am Vikos, Head Prosecutor for the Zharon state.
 You have been charged as complicit in the murder of Senator Tor and his family.
 You will wait here until your trial, which will begin tomorrow morning.”

 “Murder?
 No. There’s been some mistake.
 I wasn’t involved in a murder!”

 But the hatch had already been closed.
 Having delivered his message, Vikos was already walking away.
 Mennosha pressed his face to the small window in the door and watched the prosecutor and the guards disappear around a corner, leaving him completely alone.
 The silence that fell after they were gone was soon filled with the voice of fear.
 At first, he yelled in frustration, and kicked the door to drown it out, but eventually he was forced to stop due to sheer exhaustion.
 He sank down onto the least disgusting corner of floor, his arms aching so that it brought tears to his eyes.

-Nobody came to visit him that night.
+Nobody came to visit Mennosha that night.
 Where was the Captain?
 Where was Naleth?
 He comforted himself with the idea that they would have been there had they been allowed to come, and with the knowledge that he was innocent.
 He knew the word on the side of the building.
 MAKTANA.
 It was the Zharon word for justice.
-But still the voice of fear was unquiet, because he also knew that justice, like gravity and the faithfulness of women, was different from planet to planet.
+But still he heard the voice of fear in his mind, for he knew that justice, like gravity and the faithfulness of women, was different from planet to planet.